 Originally, the lands of this state only covered the Middle Dnieper area – Kiev, Chernigiv, Pereyasliv regions, so it did not extend beyond the territory where ancestors of Ukrainians lived.
 These were Slavic tribes whose tribal alliances gradually transformed into tribal principalities.
 Thus at the turn of the 8-9 centuries around the modern territory of Kyiv appeared the first East Slavic state.
 The origin of the term “Rus” in history is not completely examined.
 There are some versions of this subject, including its Iranian, Slavic or Baltic-Slavic origin and the most common – Scandinavian-Finnish etymology.

 - Kievan Rus was baptized in 988.
 Until that time it was pagan.

 On the eve of the baptism of Kievan Rus, Slavic paganism reached its greatest development.
 The cult of pagan god Perun became the state religion of Kievan Rus.
-Prince of Kiev Volodymyr (947-1015 y.y.) set his heart on the Christian religion as with its help he wanted to unite the various tribes around Kyiv and combine them into one nation – “the rus”.
-The massive baptism of Rus was not always voluntary and the process of forced Christianization of the country lasted for a long time.
+Prince of Kiev Volodymyr (947-1015 y.y.) set his heart on the Christian religion as with its help he wanted to unite the various tribes around Kyiv and combine them into one nation – “the Rus”.
+The massive baptism of Rus was not always voluntary and the process of forced Christianization of the people lasted for a long time.